milanvandeput/Dodona-SML/For loops string/readme.md

-Les 3 uitleg for loops (met range of met string)
+uitleg for loops met string